International Atomic Energy Agency (IAEA)

 Based on a decision of the General Assembly of the United Nations, after 18 states had deposited the necessary instruments of ratification with the United States Government.
 Preparatory Commission, set up by Statute Conference, met in 1956 and 1957 in New York NY (USA) and Vienna (Austria) to prepare the initial programme and make arrangements to bring it into operation.
-Statute amended: 31 Jan 1963; 1 June 1973; 28 Dec 1989.
-An autonomous organ linked to the General Assembly of United Nations (UN) within United Nations System.
+Statute amended: 31 Jan 1963; 1 Jun 1973; 28 Dec 1989.
+An autonomous organ linked to the General Assembly of A-XA3375 - United Nations (UN) within F-XF1000 - United Nations System.
 Received the Nobel Peace Prize, 2005.

 Foster, encourage and advise on development of peaceful uses of atomic energy worldwide; accelerate and enlarge the contribution of atomic energy to peace, health and prosperity; as far as possible ensure that assistance provided, requested, supervised or controlled is not used in such a way as to further any military purpose; promote wider use of radioisotopes and radiation sources in research, industry, agriculture, medicine and hydrology.